dxw/contracts/agreements/employment.md

         2. you are paid expenses which are subsequently disallowed;
         3. there is an outstanding amount due on any loan or advance paid to you by us;
         4. we become liable for any damage, loss of property, fine or charge as a result of your negligence, dishonesty, breach of contract or failure to follow the company's policies.
+    4. We do not have any arrangements for the paying of bonuses.

 4. ### Hours of work
     1. Unless you work part-time, your normal working day is seven hours long, making a 35 hour working week.
 During busy periods, you may be required to work longer hours, up to a maximum of 50 hours a week, on average, over a rolling six week period.
     2. Your normal working hours are 10:00am to 6:00pm with an hour off for lunch.
 We are open to arrangements for flexible working hours, at the company's sole discretion.
-    3. We do not operate any overtime scheme nor have any arrangements for the paying of bonuses.
+    3. We do not operate any overtime scheme.

 5. ### Variable part-time staff
     1. If your pay is specified as being *variable part time* then you will work for a number days per week to be agreed by the end of business on Wednesday of the previous week.